 SHOWA KINEN PARK – Tachikawa

 This truly enormous park is about an hour from Shinjuku station, but is totally worth the trip during cosmos season.
-Photos can’t quite capture just how unexpectedly huge these fields are.
-There’s also a very nice Japanese garden, and the best playgrounds in Tokyo, if you have kids.
+There’s also a very nice Japanese garden, and if you have kids, warning: these are the best playgrounds in Tokyo, and it’s hard to get them to leave!

 Admission: Adults ¥410, Children (6-14) ¥80